ericremoreynolds/excelpython/docs/Readme.md

 1. [Writing macros in Python](tutorials/Addin04.md)
 1. [Permanently installing the add-in](tutorials/Addin05.md)

+If you encounter any issues in getting the add-in set up consult the [troubleshooting guide](tutorials/AddinTrouble.md).

 **Learn how to manipulate Python objects in VBA**

 1. [A very simple usage example](tutorials/Usage01.md)